 - Champions of Character

-OBU Track Coach Ford Mastin's is a nine-time NAIA National Coach of the Year with eight NAIA national championships since starting with the Bison in the 1996-97 seasons.
+OBU Track Coach Ford Mastin's is a 10-time NAIA National Coach of the Year with nine NAIA national championships since starting with the Bison in the 1996-97 seasons.

 Highlight years have include 2007 when the women won the Indoor National Championship and the men won the Outdoor National Championship, and 2013 when both men and women's teams captured Indoor National Championships.
-Along with the Team Championships came National Coach of the Year awards to bring Mastin's total to nine - one each in 1998, 2005, 2010, 2011 and 2012, and two in 2007 & 2013.
+Along with the Team Championships came National Coach of the Year awards to bring Mastin's total to 10 - one each in 1998, 2005, 2010, 201, 2012 adn 2014, and two in 2007 & 2013.

 On the national level, the Lady Bison have won six Team National Championships, have finished as runners-up five times and have two third place finishes.
 Since the 2005 indoor season, Mastin’s Lady Bison 4x400 meter relay teams have won 16 of a possible 19 relay National Championships, including an incredible 11 titles in a row (outdoor 2007-outdoor 2012).
 The relay teams’ first miss since 2007 was a runner up finish indoors as the Lady Bison captured the Team National Championship.